WHAT IS THE MOKUME GANE TECHNIQUE?

-Having created a unique process for working with these materials, STEVEN JACOB has incredible control over the pattern, bringing out the best in each ring, to make it a unique work of art.
-Mokume rings offer the perfect symbol of marriage—of two different elements permanently bonded together as one.
+Having created a unique process for working with these materials gives STEVEN JACOB extraordinary artistic control over the pattern, bringing out the best in each ring, to make it a unique work of art.
+Rings using the Mokume Gane technique offer the perfect symbol of marriage—of two different elements permanently bonded together as one.
 The metals used in each of our Mokume Gane rings are permanently forge welded together, then cut, twisted, and formed into a ring.
 After crafting the ring, they are acid etched to bring out the pattern of the metal and then given a lustrous matte finish.
 STEVEN JACOB's solid, Mokume rings utilize the finest non-corrosive metals.
-Our titanium and zirconium mokume bands are extremely inert and hypoallergenic.
+Our titanium and zirconium Mokume bands are extremely inert and hypoallergenic.
 Our precious metal Mokume is made from high quality alloys and most importantly, do not contain layers of copper or predominantly copper alloys like brass, nickel silver, shakudo, or shibuichi.
 You can be confident that our rings will never corrode, rust, discolor, or de-laminate.

+The next time someone asks, “What is Mokume?”
+Send them to Steven Jacob.
 We make all of our rings right here in the USA and pride ourselves on our attention to detail.
 Great care is taken through each step of the process, from the bonding and forging of the Mokume material, to hand finishing each ring to perfection.
 Intentional design, uncompromising workmanship, advanced technology, and amazing ergonomics all add up to the creation of quality, durable rings that will fascinate and delight you for many, many years.
-You will not find a finer Mokume ring anywhere.
+You will not find a finer ring using the Mokume Gane technique anywhere.